t2trg/t2trg-iot-edge-computing/draft-irtf-t2trg-iot-edge.md

 **Self-Driving Car**

 The self-driving car, with its focus on safety, is a system where edge computing has an essential role.
 Autonomous vehicles are equipped with high-resolution cameras, radars, laser scanners (LIDAR), sonar sensors, and GPS systems.
 Edge computing nodes collect and analyze vast amounts of data generated in real-time by these sensors to keep track of distances between vehicles in front, surrounding road conditions, vehicle flow, and to quickly respond to unexpected situations.
 For example, if the speed of the car running in front decreases, speed should be adjusted to maintain the distance between the cars, and when a roadside signal changes, a self-driving car should operate according to the new signal.
 If such processing is performed in a central data center, network delays or data transmission errors can lead to accidents.
 Applying edge computing can minimize these network delays and data transmission errors, thereby improving safety.
+In the shorter term we can expect edge computing nodes to be at the base station or in road-side units.
+However, to further reduce reaction times, some edge computing nodes should be located in the vehicle itself.

 **AR/VR**